Did you know there’s a new Surface Studio? Check out our Surface Studio 2 review.

-From the moment we pulled the Surface Studio out of its box, we knew we were in love.
+The moment we pulled the Surface Studio out of its box, we knew it was love at first sight.

-There isn’t any shortage of impressive desktops what with Apple’s ever-thinning iMacs to the six-speaker sound on Dell’s XPS 27 AIO.
-Still, nothing comes close to the elegance and simplicity offered by the Surface Studio, except perhaps the Surface Studio 2.
+There isn’t any shortage of staggering desktops on the market, from Apple’s ever-thinning iMacs to the six-speaker sound on Dell’s XPS 27 AIO.
+Still, nothing comes close to the elegance and simplicity of the Surface Studio, except perhaps the Surface Studio 2.

-By moving all the components to the basement, so to speak, the display is just a touchscreen with remarkably thin bezels.
-Without that rear bump, the profile of the screen is a mere 12.5mm, making it slimmer than virtually any dedicated monitor.
+By moving all the components to the base, the display is just a touchscreen with remarkably thin bezels.
+Without that rear bulk, the profile of the screen is just 12.5mm, making it slimmer than the best monitors on the market.

-There’s also no fat chin underneath the screen to flaunt a Windows logo – actually, it’s refreshing to see no branding anywhere except for a mirrored logo on the back.
+There’s also no fat chin underneath the screen to flaunt a Windows logo, which is actually refreshing to see.
+The only branding you’ll find is a mirrored logo on the back.

-The Surface Studio is a modern and minimalistic desktop designed with straight edges and a simple gray on chrome aesthetic.
-The base of the desktop takes this one step farther by simply being a nearly featureless, ashen box.
-The noticeable element is a subtle line that wraps around the perimeter of the Studio’s foundation to provide cooling for the mobile computing parts contained within.
+The Surface Studio is a modern and clean desktop designed with straight edges and a simple gray on chrome aesthetic.
+The base of the desktop takes this a step farther by simply being an almost featureless, ashen box.
+The only obvious element is a subtle line that wraps around the perimeter of the Studio’s foundation.
+This provides cooling for the mobile computing parts sitting inside.

-Microsoft arguably takes this clean aesthetic a bit too far, as all the USB 3.0 ports as well as the memory card reader are located on the rear.
+Microsoft arguably takes this clean aesthetic a bit too far, as all the USB 3.0 ports and the memory card reader are located on the rear.
 The lack of USB-C and ThunderBolt also means you won’t be able to take advantage of the fastest external drives.

 Back to the digital drawing board

-Although 4,500 x 3,000 pixels isn’t the sharpest resolution in the world, it is sharper than a 4K display without being overzealous.
-This combination of screen resolution and size with the Studio’s 3:2 aspect also means you can snap four separate programs to each corner and still have a legible view of each app.
-Frankly, the size and resolution feel just right.
+4,500 x 3,000 isn’t the sharpest resolution out there, but it’s sharper than a 4K display without going overboard.
+This combination of screen resolution and size with the Surface Studio’s unique 3:2 aspect ratio means you can snap four separate programs to each corner for multi-tasking and still have a legible view of all the apps.
+Frankly, the size and resolution just work.